Exchange Rate in Ireland

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Business conditions in the Irish service sector softened slightly in August, reflected by a fall in the AIB service Purchasing Managers’ Index (PMI) to 54.6 from 55.0 in July, marking the worst print since January 2018.
+Business conditions in the Irish service sector weakened in October, reflected by a fall in the AIB service Purchasing Managers’ Index (PMI) to 50.6 from 53.1 in September.

 Ireland: Consumer confidence plunges to over six-year low in October amid elevated Brexit uncertainty

 The KBC Bank Ireland/ESRI consumer sentiment tumbled even deeper into pessimistic territory in October, falling for the fourth consecutive month for the first time since late 2012.

 November 4, 2019